Northern California wildfires: Dramatic video, viral photo show devastating infernos

-The intensity of two of the dozens of wildfires burning in Northern California were captured in a dramatic video and a stunning news photo that has since gone viral.

-The video footage was captured by a videographer from inside a vehicle that was making its way through a fire zone near Santa Cruz.
+The video footage was recorded by a videographer from inside a vehicle that was making its way through a fire zone near Santa Cruz.

 The viral photo, made by Associated Press photographer Noah Berger in unincorporated Napa County, shows monstrous flames from the LNU Lightning Complex fires on Tuesday.